tau-lex/market-analysis-system/readme.md

 # Market analysis system (MAS)

-Written in the Qt 5.7
+Written in the Qt 5.7 (Market-Analysis)
+Written in the Keras (python3.6) (Market-Analysis-with-Keras)

 ### Eng